conondaFCC/hello-world/git.md

 $ git branch experimental // creates branch experimantal on current git project
 $ git branch // shows branches, the * one is the current
 $ git checkout experimental // change working branch to experimental, co = checkout
+$ git checkout -b experimental // combines branch and checkout command into one
 ```

 ## git log - show history